verbb/field-manager/README.md

 Ever needed to clone a field - or even a whole field group?
 You can easily use Field Manager to do both!

-Cloning an individual field gives you the opportunity to set its Group, Name and Handle.
-All other settings are carried across to your new field.
+Cloning an individual field gives you the opportunity to set its Group, Name, Handle and all other settings related to that field type.
+Settings available to edit are identical to settings available when using the regular field edit screen.

 For cloning a field group, you'll be able to set the Name for this new group.
 All fields within this group will be duplicated.